GENERAL

 Salary packages for Masters in Nursing in Canada graduates vary based on job roles, experience, and province, with lucrative options for specialized clinical positions.

-Indian nursing graduates with a Canadian master’s degree earn competitive salaries, often starting with mid-level roles and advancing into specialized or leadership positions within a few years.
+Indian nursing graduates with a Canadian master’s degree earn competitive salaries, often starting with mid-level roles and advancing into specialized or leadership positions within a few years, and it varies as per experience and skills.

 Role